The thought of taking an elderly person or a person suffering from dementia doesn’t need to be daunting

 Try to relax and enjoy the day and quality time with your loved one.
 If possible take pictures to keep in a memory book.
 Not only will it be a nice memento of a lovely day out, but it will also be a good reference to look back for inspiration for future trips to remember places that you liked.

-Hopefully this guide will give you the confidence to plan a great day out for yourself and a loved one, but if you are still unsure, why not speak to us about your Companion Carer coming along too to give you a bit of support?
+Hopefully this guide will give you the confidence to plan a great day out for yourself and a loved one.
+But, if you are still unsure, why not speak to us about your Companion Carer joining in on your day out to give you a bit of support?
+Unsure your location is supported?
+Check out our locations for caring for someone with dementia.